 If the word "blog" is not found in the title of the website, include the word "blog" after the blog title.
 Blog entries generally do not appear in the bibliography unless they are cited multiple times throughout the paper.
-Additionally, someone writing a blog may have a pseudonym or alias, so you don't need to make any special note of that; however, if you do know the name of the original author, you can put it in brackets or include the real name in the body of your paper.
-When citing a comment on a blog posting, you will need to include the name of the commenter and date of the comment, followed by the phrase "comment on" and the citation information for the posting that is being commented on.
+Additionally, someone writing a blog may have a pseudonym or alias, so you do not need to make any special note of that; however, if you do know the name of the original author, you can put it in brackets or include the real name in the body of your paper.

-4William J. Tucker, "The Manchester Attack," Blogs of War (blog), May 29, 2017, http://blogsofwar.com/the-manchester-attack/.
+4 William J. Tucker, "The Manchester Attack," Blogs of War (blog), May 29, 2017.

-9.10.3 Comment on Blog
+9.10.3 Comment on blog